ACl365/Advanced_Credit_Card_Fraud_Detection_System/README.md

 **Q: What is the two-stage approach and why is it effective?**
 A: The two-stage approach uses a high-recall model (Logistic Regression) in the first stage to catch as many potential fraudulent transactions as possible, followed by a high-precision model (XGBoost) in the second stage to reduce false positives.
 This approach is effective because:
-- It prioritizes catching all fraud (minimizing false negatives) which is critical for financial institutions
+- It prioritises catching all fraud (minimizing false negatives) which is critical for financial institutions
 - It reduces the operational burden of investigating false positives by applying a more precise filter in the second stage
 - It balances the trade-off between recall and precision better than a single model approach